 - Daily Active Deposits

-First up, Exchange Flow Balance shows the combined values of an asset moving in and out of exchange wallets over time.
-Simply put, if the line is above zero for the day, it means more of a certain coin entered the exchange wallets than left, and vice versa.
+The Exchange Balance metric represents the combined values of an asset moving into and out of exchange wallets over time.
+Simply put, if the line is above zero for the day, it indicates that more of a specific coin has entered the exchange wallets than has left, and vice versa.

-Owned by exchanges, ‘deposits’ are interim addresses that all coins pass through before they hit the main exchange wallets.
+Similarly, Daily Active Deposits measures the total number of 'deposit' addresses interacting with the observed coin.
+These 'deposit' addresses, owned by exchanges, are interim addresses that all coins pass through before reaching the main exchange wallets.

-As you can see, these two metrics can be a great proxy for speculative activity on the network, and can reveal major turning points in holder behavior and signal crucial 'offloading' events.
+As demonstrated, these two metrics can serve as excellent indicators of speculative activity on the network.
+They can reveal significant shifts in holder behavior and signal crucial 'offloading' events.